25 Top-Rated Tourist Attractions in Washington State

 The North Cascades are one of the most unspoiled tracts of country in the United States.
 And the national park encompassing these mountains caters to anglers, walkers, and nature lovers.
 To the north, the park shares a border with British Columbia, Canada.

-A drive through the park on the North Cascades Scenic Byway is rewarded with some fantastic views.
+A drive through the park on the North Cascades Scenic Byway is rewarded with fantastic views.
 Some of the many highlights of this drive include the Washington Pass Overlook, the aquamarine waters of Ross Lake, and the western-inspired town of Winthrop in the Methow Valley.

 Lake Chelan National Recreation Area borders the southern edge of the national park and is home to one of the deepest lakes in the country.
 It also provides a stunning backdrop for the mountain town of Stehekin (only accessible by foot, boat, or seaplane).